BE2R-Lab-RND-AI-Grasping/hand_models_hub/README.md

   <img src="https://github.com/user-attachments/assets/f13afd61-8f29-4442-9b0d-a58ad85860b8" height="300px" />
 </p>

+Red primitives can vary in lenghts, gray ones are fixed for compactness.
+Green palm is generated automatically as bounding box enveloping root bodies for all fingers.

 ## DIP-FLEX
 The project has 1 model for closed-chained underactuatied fingers mechanism and 4 models with open-chained models.
 2 scripts are added for the quick start.